 Price risk is managed by seeking to ensure that the Trust is investing in accordance with its stated objectives.

-The Trust's derivatives are susceptible to market price risk arising from uncertainties about future prices of the instruments.
+The Trust's unlisted investment vehicle and derivatives are susceptible to market price risk arising from uncertainties about future prices of the instruments.